CanopyTax/cpr-multiselect/README.md

 + `closeOnSelect`: Close the dialog after selection.
 + `keepSearchTextOnSelect`: by default, search text is cleared on select.
 Pass this as true if you want the search text to remain on select.
 + `CustomPillboxComponent`: custom component that triggers the dialog opening rather than using the pill box default
++ `CustomPill`: custom component that replaces the default pill item
 + `onBlur`: called when dialog is closed
 + `showSearch`: defaults to `true`, allows you to control if the search bar is present.